googleapis/google-cloud-cpp/release/README.md

 - Update the version number in the top-level `CMakeLists.txt` file.
 - Run the cmake configuration step, which will update the `google/cloud/internal/version_info.h` file.
-Hint: Running `ci/cloudbuild/build.sh --docker --trigger clang-tidy-pr` will do this, and you can `CTRL-C` the build after CMake's configure step is finished.
+Hint: Running `ci/cloudbuild/build.sh -t clang-tidy-pr` will do this, and you can `CTRL-C` the build after CMake's configure step is finished.
+- Update the ABI baseline to include the new version numbers in the inline namespace by running `ci/cloudbuild/build.sh -t check-api-pr`, which will leave the updated files in `ci/abi-dumps`.

 **NOTE:** The Renovate bot will automatically update the Bazel deps in the quickstart `WORKSPACE` files after it sees the new release published.
 Watch for